somesh7292/gcp-terraform-code/README.md

 1. Terraform version 1.12 or greater
 2. Google Cloud SDK
 3. A GCP project to store bucket for state files
+4. We should have a bucket already created to store the state files, the user/SA should have sufficient permission to read and write objects in this bucket
-4. Billing enabled for linking new project with a billing id
+5. Billing enabled for linking new project with a billing id

 ## Required Permissions
 The executing identity (user or service account) must have: